-Batsheva Berman, Hebrew Language Coordinator/Grades 5, 7, and 8 Hebrew and Jewish Studies Teacher, was born and raised in Israel and served in an education unit of the Israeli Army.
+Batsheva Berman, Hebrew Language Coordinator/Grades 5, 7, and 8 Hebrew Teacher, was born and raised in Israel and served in an education unit of the Israeli Army.
 Batsheva teaches both Hebrew Language and Holy Studies/Limudei Kodesh/לימודי קודש in Hebrew and has pioneered a Torah study track conducted entirely in Hebrew, for which she wrote the curriculum for grades 5-7.
 Before coming to Heilicher she taught Hebrew language at Torah Academy in Minneapolis for 20 years and wrote all of the holiday programs for the school.
 She was also in charge of the summer Hebrew program at Camp Ramah in Wisconsin for 20 years.
 Batsheva continues her education by taking summer classes in teaching a second language at the Center for Advanced Research on Language Acquisition at the University of Minnesota and taking Torah study classes at the Pardes and Herzog Institutes in Israel.

-Simcha Cohen, Grade 6 Hebrew Teacher, has a background as a Jewish experiential educator.
+Simcha Cohen, Grade 6 Hebrew Teacher/Programming, has a background as a Jewish experiential educator.
 He worked for 8.5 years at Gann Academy in Boston first as the Jewish and Student Life Program Coordinator and then the Assistant Dean of Students.
 Simcha also has extensive camping experience working at Camp Interlaken JCC in Wisconsin as well as the Herzl Camp as the Assistant Director, where he found his love and passion of windsurfing, ultimate frisbee, and working with youth.
 Simcha has an executive master's in Jewish educational leadership from Hebrew Union College - Institute of Religion and a master's concentration in Israel education from the iCenter.
 He also has a Bachelor of Arts degree from the University of Wisconsin–Madison in Hebrew, Jewish studies, and Middle Eastern studies.
 Simcha lives in Minnetonka with his wife, Julie, and their three kids, Rory, Eden, and Lilah.

-Dalia Davis, M.A., Grades 7-8 Jewish Studies Teacher, Dalia double majored in Jewish history and dance at Barnard College prior to studying at Israel’s Nishmat Center for Advanced Torah Study for Women.
+Dalia Davis, M.A., Grade 8 Jewish Studies Teacher, Dalia double majored in Jewish history and dance at Barnard College prior to studying at Israel’s Nishmat Center for Advanced Torah Study for Women.
 She has an M.A. in Jewish education and a certificate in Talmud and Halacha from Yeshiva University’s Graduate Program for Advanced Talmudic Studies for Women.
 Prior to joining the Heilicher faculty, Dalia taught at Heritage Academy in Springfield, Massachusetts, and served on the Jewish education/chinuch/חינוך staff at Camp Ramah in New England.
 She also served as Head of Torah Study Hall/Rosh Beit Midrash/ראש בית מדרש for the Merkavah Women’s Torah Institute in Berkeley, California, and has taught several courses for the Florence Melton School of Adult Jewish Learning.
 Dalia is the creator of Beit Midrash in Motion, a fully embodied approach to Jewish text study.
 Dalia is blessed to be married to Rabbi Max Davis and to have four amazing daughters, Revaya, Hodaya, Tifferet, and Kalaniya.

-Wendy Goldberg, Jewish Studies Consultant, is a veteran Jewish educator who joined Heilicher administration in 2017.
+Wendy Goldberg, Grades 1 and 7 Jewish Studies Teacher, is a veteran Jewish educator who joined Heilicher administration in 2017.
 Previously she taught at the Talmud Torah of St. Paul day school for seventeen years, and for the past seven years she served as the Director of Spiritual Engagement at Shir Tikvah Congregation.
 She also leads Shir Harmony, a women's a cappella group dedicated to raising funds for local and Israeli women's groups and "serenading people at meaningful moments."
 Educated at Brandeis University, the Jewish Theological Seminary of America, and at Pardes Institute for Jewish Studies, Wendy brings a depth to prayer life.
 She has a long history of working on issues of race and class, which will intersect with Heilicher initiatives toward social justice.
 Wendy is also a Christensen Interfaith Fellow at Augsburg University.
 Wendy is a Minneapolis native and parent of two Heilicher alumni.

-Hadassa Slager, Kindergarten and Grade 4 Hebrew and Jewish Studies Teacher, was born and raised in Amsterdam, The Netherlands.
+Hadassa Slager, Kindergarten Hebrew and Jewish Studies Teacher and Grade 4 Hebrew Teacher, earned a B.Ed. in ESL from the University of Applied Sciences of Amsterdam, The Netherlands, and a Certificate of Jewish Studies from the Ministry of Diaspora Affairs in Israel.
+She is working toward a master's degree in Jewish education at JTS.
+Hadassa was born and raised in Amsterdam, the Netherlands.
 She made aliyah to Israel and studied and worked there for 11 years.
-Hadassah moved to Baltimore with her family 17 years ago and then relocated to the Twin Cities in 2006.
+Hadassa moved to Baltimore with her family and then relocated to the Twin Cities in 2005.
 She has taught Judaics, Hebrew, and ESL in the Netherlands, Israel, Baltimore, and here in the Twin Cities.
-She most recently taught International Baccalaureate Hebrew language at St. Louis Park High School, where many Heilicher alumni were among her students.
+She taught International Baccalaureate Hebrew language at St. Louis Park High School, where many Heilicher alumni were among her students.